 Embedding and integrating a human rights-based approach

-WaterAid believes that extreme poverty cannot be eradicated without universal access to safe WASH.
-WaterAid also recognises that achieving universal access to these basic services depends on identifying and addressing the reasons why the poorest and most marginalised people live without them.
+We believe that extreme poverty cannot be eradicated without universal access to safe water, sanitation and hygiene (WASH).
+We also recognise that achieving universal access to these basic services depends on identifying and addressing the reasons why the poorest and most marginalised people live without them.

-This document sets out WaterAid’s understanding of an HRBA to water and sanitation, and its relevance to the realisation of the organisation’s vision of 'everyone,everywhere by 2030'.
-It provides guidelines for integrating the principles of an HRBA into programme design,and spells out some of the practical implications of adopting this approach, both at the operational and organisational levels.
+This document sets out our understanding of an HRBA to water and sanitation, and its relevance to the realisation of our vision of 'everyone, everywhere by 2030'.
+In it we provide guidelines for integrating the principles of an HRBA into programme design, and spell out some of the practical implications of adopting this approach, both at operational and organisational levels.